 I recently did a post on some healthy lunch ideas, and because I love food so much I’m going to talk a little bit more about what I find is the hardest meal – lunch.
 Living a busy lifestyle which may mean you don’t always have the time to make yourself lunch and you may find yourself prowling the confectionery isle of Sainsburys with a screaming stomach.
 We’ve all been there.
-But fear not, because I’ve taken myself on another quest and found some great and healthy salads and juices from some popular lunch locations so you can make the most of your lunch.
+But fear not, because I’ve taken myself on another quest and found some great and healthy salads and juices from some popular lunch on the go locations so you can make the most of your lunch.

 As much as I go into Boots, and trust me I go there a lot, I hardly ever buy their food – and I’m not sure why because their meal deals are the bomb.
 Honestly £3 for a salad, drink and snack?
 Take my money.
 I went with this sweet chilli chicken noodle salad and I’m very impressed.
 I love me some sweet chilli and some noodles, and I’m very judgey with these things, but it tasted great, I can’t complain.
-I was especially surprised as it was from their Shapers range, which is the healthy or weight loss range and sometimes those sort of meals can be quite bland.
+It was especially surprising as it was from their Shapers range, which is the healthy or weight loss range and sometimes those sort of meals can be quite bland.
 However the portion size wasn’t that generous, but still it was perfect for a light lunch.

 Cal: 204 Carbs: 23g Sugar: 9g Fat: 3g Protein: 20g